robertwildman/Quiz-Backend/README.md

 Install XAMPP <br />
 Load the SQL File into the server <br />
-Change db.js in the config file <br />
+Change db.js in the config file to correct config <br />